Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

 Another noteworthy observation is that WavLM Base+ and WavLM Large exhibit different behaviors under pruning.
-At 80\% sparsity, the pruned Base+ model performs worse across all datasets (see the 1st and 3rd rows), whereas the pruned WavLM Large generally shows improved performance (see the 7th and 8th rows).
-This suggests that larger models may be more robust to multi-domain variations and that our pruning strategy is better suited to high-capacity architectures.
+At 80\% sparsity, compared to the unpruned model, the pruned Base+ model performs worse across all datasets (see the 1st and 3rd rows), whereas the pruned WavLM Large generally shows improved performance (see the 7th and 8th rows).
+This suggests that pruning may act as a form of regularization for larger models, alleviating overfitting and leading to better generalization across diverse domains.
 These findings point to the potential of applying our method to other large-model domains, such as large language models, where high parameter counts have increasingly become the norm.